Are you haunted by the debt of Christmas past? Try these tips to pay it all off sooner.

 4. Prepare most meals at home

-In 2022, Americans spent an average of $2,375 annually on dining out, according to credit and financial resource The Ascent.
-That amount comes to nearly $200 a month, in addition to weekly groceries.
+Americans spend an average of $3,500 dining out every year, says the latest BLS data.
+That amount comes to nearly $300 a month, in addition to weekly groceries.
 If you cut back on dining out, prepare most meals at home, and take your lunch to work a few times a week, you can apply your savings to holiday credit card debt.

 Sure, it’s a sacrifice, but one that’s well worth the effort — especially since dining out would probably add even more debt to the credit card balance you’re trying to eliminate.